Regional Enrichment Opportunities

 - Importance of Relationships

 - Supporting Children’s Success

 Each class in this series focuses on an aspect of infant and toddler social emotional development.
 The role that relationships, supportive environments and routines play in building a foundation for learning is discussed.
 A variety of teaching strategies that encourage children’s social emotional growth will be shared, as well as how to support children’s success in developing these skills.
 Also, covered in this class is the importance of understanding the meaning of behaviors and how to help children recognize and express their emotions.
-This series is taught in the months of January, April and August.
+Contacts their Regional ECE office to participate.

 Ins & Outs of Lesson Planning

 The foundation for this series is exploring strategies and techniques for creating lesson plans based on children’s needs and interests.
 A variety of lesson plan formats will be shared along with activity ideas and ways to plan in a timely manner.
 Participants will learn different approaches to planning, including the use of themes and projects and how each can lead to quality learning for children.
 The final class in the series will bring all lesson planning pieces together with participants sharing their ideas, as well as challenges with lesson planning.
 Contacts their Regional ECE office to participate.

 Leadership Best Practice Series

 - Team Development